-To mums-to-be with a craving for that sweet custardy taste of durian, fret not.
-It is actually safe to consume durian during your pregnancy – but in moderation.
+To mums-to-be craving that sweet custardy taste of durian, fret not.
+It is actually safe to consume durian during pregnancy – but in moderation.

 In Thailand, they believe that durians can help to strengthen the body, so women there will consume it during their confinement period.
-If you are craving for this custardy fruit shortly after giving birth, ask your health care provider whether or not it is safe for you to do so.
+If you are craving this custardy fruit shortly after giving birth, ask your healthcare provider whether or not it is safe for you to do so.

-Some breastfeeding mothers swear that by eating durian, they are able to boost milk flow as well as produce thicker and creamier milk – but there is no solid scientific research done on this.
-A possible explanation could be due to the durian’s rich nutrient profile, including Vitamin C, Iron, Potassium, Carbohydrate, Dietary Fibre, Protein, and Calcium.
+Some breastfeeding mothers swear that by eating durian, they can boost milk flow and produce thicker and creamier milk – but there is no solid scientific research on this.
+A possible explanation could be the durian’s rich nutrient profile, including Vitamin C, Iron, Potassium, Carbohydrates, Dietary Fibre, Protein, and Calcium.

-As breastfeeding mums can burn up to 500 calories daily, this additional source of nutrients may be quite beneficial, however in moderation and if in doubt, remember to consult your health care provider.
+As breastfeeding mums can burn up to 500 calories daily, this additional source of nutrients may be quite beneficial.
+However, consume in moderation and if in doubt, remember to consult your health care provider.
 Do note that eating one small durian amounts to 885 calories already.

 Durian is believed in Javanese culture to be a potent aphrodisiac which can increase libido, although there is little scientific evidence to prove this.

-So if parenthood has worn you down and you need some encouragement to get in the mood, skip the chocolates or oysters and dine on some delicious durian instead.
-However, we recommend you brush your teeth before attempting to woo your partner on that special date night to get rid of the less than amorous durian breath!
+So if parenthood has worn you down and you need encouragement to get in the mood, skip the chocolates or oysters and dine on some delicious durian instead.
+However, we recommend you brush your teeth before attempting to woo your partner on that special date night to eliminate the less-than-amorous durian breath!